kumarc-rishikesh/rdbmspy/README.md

 An in-memory database that accepts JSON inputs & SQL queries , and returns the query result in the JSON format.
 ## Files
 - main. py
+- read_json.py
 - get_sql.py
-- query_engine.py
-- read_json.py
+- query/query_engine.py
-- condition_eval.py
+- query/condition_eval.py
-- Result. py
+- query/result. py

 ## Steps to run
 ```
 1. nix develop
+2. ./main.bin <path/to/input/json> (may take a while to buiild python binary)
+	OR
 2. python3 main.py <path/to/input/json>
 ```
 or
 ```
 1. Get Python version 3.11.8 and pyparsing version 3.0.9
 2. python3 main.py <path/to/input/json>

+there are two jsons to test with in test_jsons/
 ```
 ## JSON Parser

-- The input json is in a non-traditional format hence I have written a primitive parser to be able to read it from a file in module read_json.py
+- The input json is in a non-traditional format hence I have written a parser to be able to read it from a file in module read_json.py
+  Limitation : The parser dislikes special characters and will remove them.
+It expects an array of json enclosed in quotes.
 - The file is first read into memory using the read_file_into_memory(), it then returns a string which is then parsed by get_json_arr
 ## SQL Parser
 - For SQL parsing, I am using the pyparsing library.
 It returns a json of type: